Enhance Your Trading Strategy with Stop Loss and Take Profit Orders: A Step-by-Step Guide

 Successful traders are strategic traders, which means creating a trading plan and having the discipline to follow it.
 Your plan sets out the instruments you will trade and your entry and exit points and includes risk management.
-One of the fundamental elements of managing risk is using “stop loss” orders.
-Let’s take a look at what is a stop loss order and why it is essential to your trading success.
+Learn how to effectively use stop-loss and take-profit orders to limit losses and manage risk in your trades.
+Take a closer look at what stop-loss and take-profit orders are and why they are essential for successful trading.

 Kips explains: What is Stop Loss?

 A stop loss (SL) order is a risk management tool you can use when trading to limit your losses if the price moves in the opposite direction than you had anticipated.
 In short, a stop-loss order enables you to stop a losing position at a predetermined price automatically.

 Stop loss orders can be especially beneficial in a substantial price movement against your trades.
 In a long position where you buy an instrument, you would set a stop loss below the current market price.
 In a short position where you sell an instrument, you would set a stop loss above the instrument’s current price.